 - Click File > Export > Export to PowerPoint Presentation.

 - If prompted, choose a design theme for your presentation.

 - Click Open Presentation to view the results in PowerPoint for the web.

 - The presentation is created and saved to the root of OneDrive on the user’s computer.

 Unfortunately, the tool currently only supports English and cannot transfer media from your Word document to PowerPoint.
 However, you can manually add some once the AI has created the presentation.

 Accelerate productivity with Microsoft’s AI

-If you’ve always wanted to write your own presentations, you’re in luck.
-With Microsoft, you can now convert a Word document to a PowerPoint presentation, although the conversion quality has yet to be seen.
+If you’ve always wanted to write your presentations yourself, you’re in luck.
+Microsoft now allows you to convert a Word document to a PowerPoint presentation, although the conversion quality is yet to be seen.

-If you’d rather not hand over the creation of PowerPoint presentations to a robot, there are still plenty of tools for people who create their slides manually.
-For example, there are useful PowerPoint templates that can speed up the creation process and give your slides a professional look.
+If you’d rather not hand the creation of PowerPoint presentations to a robot, there are still plenty of tools for people who create their slides manually.
+For example, there are handy PowerPoint templates that can speed up the creation process and give your slides a professional look.